-The Board has determined that three out of seven of the Directors as at 31 December 2015 were independent for the purpose of NI 58-101.
-The independent Directors for the financial year ended 31 December 2015 were Daryl Gilbert, JoAchim Conrad and Maxim Mayorets.
+The Board has determined that three out of six of the Directors as at 31 December 2016 were independent for the purpose of NI 58-101.
+The independent Directors for the financial year ended 31 December 2016 were Daryl Gilbert, JoAchim Conrad and Maxim Mayorets.

-The Board determined that four out of seven of the Directors as at 31 December 2015 were not considered independent for the purpose of NI 58-101.
-The non-independent Directors for the financial year ended 31 December 2015, were Philip O'Quigley, by virtue of being an executive officer of the Corporation; Dr. György Szabó, by virtue of accepting consultant fees from TXM within the last three years; John Craven, by virtue of receiving a bonus payment in the last three years and Gregory Smith, as the Group has engaged Oakridge Financial Management Inc., of which Mr. Smith is the sole shareholder to assist in submitting returns to the Canadian Revenue Agency; the Group has incurred costs of approximately CDN\$945 to Oakridge Financial Management Inc. during the period ended 31 December 2015.
+The Board determined that three out of six of the Directors as at 31 December 2016 were not considered independent for the purpose of NI 58-101.
+The non-independent Directors for the financial year ended 31 December 2016, were Philip O'Quigley, by virtue of being an executive officer of the Corporation; Dr. György Szabó, by virtue of accepting consultant fees from TXM within the last three years; and Gregory Smith, as Corporation has engaged Oakridge Financial Management Inc., of which Mr. Smith is the sole shareholder to assist in submitting returns to the Canadian Revenue Agency; the Corporation has incurred costs of approximately CDN\$630 to Oakridge Financial Management Inc. during the period ended 31 December 2016.